rotki/rotki/docs/usage_guide.rst

    :alt: Add a new owned ethereum token
    :align: center

 In order to add a token to the tracked tokens start typing its name and the auto-completion of the widget should show it to you.
-If it does not it may mean that it's not support by Rotki.
+If it does not it may mean that it's not supported by Rotki.
 Try to make an issue in our github repository to add it.

 In order to stop tracking a token simply click the [X] next to the token's name from the list of owned tokens.

-All account balances will be updated at after addition or removal of tokens.
+All account balances will be updated after addition or removal of tokens.

 Adding/Editing Labels and tags
 ==============================